Yogesh-ProITBridge/NLP-Project/README.md

 Description:

 The Resume Parser App is a tool for extracting important information from uploaded PDF resumes.
 This application uses spaCy, a powerful natural language processing library, to identify and obtain crucial details from PDF resumes, including name, contact number, email address, talents, and education.
+Simply update the necessary skills list in the code and search for relevant skills for the job position in the submitted resume.

 I added the source code (main.py) and requirements.txt file.